appteam-nith/festnimbus/README.md

 ##This is the official Android Application of Technical Festival of NIT Hamirpur Made By Team App.

-###How to setup this project in android studio :-
+###How to setup this project in Android Studio :-

 1. Firstly, **fork** this repo from **appteam-nith/festnimbus** by clicking on fork button

 2. Now **clone** the forked repo in your pc.
-For this first copy the url of your forked rep (use termainal or git bash):
+For this first copy the url of your forked repo (use terminal or git bash):

    	`git clone https://github.com/[username]/festnumbus.git`